boecker-lab/docs.sirius.github.io/docs/_pages/intro.md

 candidate molecular formulas to those found in PubChem.

 SIRIUS expects **processed peak lists** (centroided spectra).
-It does not contain routines for peak picking from profiled spectra, nor routines for merging spectra in an LC/MS run.
+It does not contain routines for peak picking from profiled spectra.
 This is a deliberate design decision: We want you to use the best peak picking software out there — or alternatively, your favorite software.
 There are several tools specialized for this task, such as [OpenMS](https://www.openms.de/),